Discovering Mythology (Challenge Kit)

 • Perseus is a famous quest hero known for killing Medusa, a gorgon.

-• Herakles is the most famous quest hero renowned for his 12 quests.
+• Herakles is the most famous quest hero, renowned for his 12 quests.

 • Herakles 12 quests include: slaying the Nemean Lion, slaying the nine-headed Hydra, capturing the golden hind of Artemis, capturing the Erymanthain Boar, cleaning out the Augean stables, slaying the Stymphalian Birds, capturing the Cretan Bull, stealing the mares of Diomedes, obtaining the girdle of Hippolyta, obtaining the cattle of Geryon, stealing the apples of Hesperides, and capturing and returning Cerberus from the underworld.